 Please read and be sure that you understand these guidelines before submitting your proposal.
 In developing your project and filling out all forms, ensure that you (and your mentor) are complete and descriptive to avoid delays.
-If you have any questions, contact Dr. Mallory.
+If you have any questions, contact the capstone coordinator.

 You can download and print a checklist with due dates and abbreviated step by step instructions by clicking here.

 A complete list of the required forms can be found by clicking here.

 Start the process of identifying a research mentor early – it is best if you can begin the process at least a year before the semester during which you want to perform your Capstone.
 As lab space is finite, it is not unusual for some labs to fill up months in advance.
 An early start can also allow you to start in the lab before you want to begin the Capstone project, and gain more experience from your research.

 In identifying your research mentor, try to find someone who works in a field that interests you or is part of your career goals, and who seems to be enthusiastic about mentoring you.
 Situations where either the mentor or mentee are less than enthused about the project are not likely to result in a worthwhile experience for either.
 If you start early, you may also want to discuss with your mentor the possibility of gaining some Independent Study credit in the semesters before you start your Capstone.

 Research interests of faculty in the Department of Biological Sciences can be found by clicking “Research” above.
 Most Research Capstone mentors will be faculty in this department, but under some circumstances mentors from another department or even from outside the university may be approved.
 If you wish to do your Capstone with a non-BSC mentor, discuss your reasons for this with the capstone coordinator before beginning the application.